kaukana0/dashboard-migration/docu/adr/adr14.md

 The "whatever" is moving the country-box in and out of a card, scrollbars and more.

-1 is because at the beginning, setVisible caches data if card is not visible and when swichting visible for the 1st time, "catches up" by setting the data.
+- 1 is because setVisible caches data if card is not visible and when swichting visible, "catches up" by setting the data.
-2 calls onSelectedForAllCards because in another flow the user might have changed favourite, affecting all cards.
+- 2 calls onSelectedForAllCards because in another flow the user might have changed favourite, affecting all cards.
-3 this is the desired effect
+- 3 this is the desired effect

-## Decision
+### Ideas to approach a fix

 Idea 1)
 introduce a fifo msg queue for resize in chart.mjs.

 -> Doesn't solve the bugs

 Idea 2)
 introduce Promises and setData only if all setVisible are finished.

--> more bugs!
+-> more bugs! also very complicated to introduce promises now.

   - sometimes: no country select and no scrollbar in overview;
   - sometimes: dot plot doesn't redraw;
   - once: tooltip in overview wrong (grouped by country) + show second country w/ black lines - only in Edge;